hvdwolf/pyExifToolGUI/Windows/readme.txt

   "python pyinstaller.py pyexiftoolgui\pyexiftoolgui.spec"
 - If the paths in your .spec file are correct, your pyexiftoolgui.exe including all the necessary files and dll libraries will be built.
-- Copy the manual folder from the source folder into the dist\pyexiftoolgui folder that contains your created pyexiftool package.
 - Use the unix2dos utility to change the unix line endings to DOS line endings in the Changelog by using the command "unix2dos Changelog"